DylanBlough/DylanBlough.github.io/_posts/2020-03-20-meet-dylan.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Data Science, Python, Coding]
 ---
 Thank you for visiting my page!
 Please feel free to reach out to me directly with any questions you have or to collaborate on a project.
+My sports writing can be found at: https://medium.com/@beercanalytics

 ## Skills